plforacle/heatwave-genai/vector-search-updated/vector-search-updated.md

     ```bash
     <copy>select count(*) from livelab_embedding_pdf; </copy>
     ```
     It takes a couple of minutes to create vector embeddings.
-You should see a numerical value in the output, which means your embeddings are successfully loaded in the table.
+You should see a numerical value in the output (e.g., 592), which means your embeddings are successfully loaded in the table.

     ![Vector embeddings](./images/15-check-count.png "Vector embeddings")

+### Troubleshooting Common Issues

+**Error: "No valid data found for processing"**

+This error means HeatWave cannot find files at the specified PAR URL location.
+Check:

+1. **Files are in the correct location**: Verify PDFs are inside `bucket-folder-heatwave/` folder, not at bucket root
+2. **PAR URL includes folder path**: Ensure your URL ends with `/bucket-folder-heatwave/`
+3. **PAR has Object Listing enabled**: This is required for HeatWave to discover files
+4. **PAR has not expired**: Check expiration date and create new PAR if needed

+**Error: "Table is not loaded in HeatWave"**

+This means the task is still processing.
+Wait for the task status to show "COMPLETED" before querying the table.

+**Empty tables (0 count)**

+If only `livelab_embedding_pdf` has data and other tables (\_doc, \_html, \_ppt, \_txt) show 0 rows, this is normal - you only uploaded PDF files.
+HeatWave creates table structures for all supported file types but only populates tables that have corresponding files.

 ## Task 6: Perform retrieval augmented generation